 Other common sleep disorders include:

-For more information on sleep and sleep disorders:
+For more information on sleep and sleep disorders visit the following:

 Sleep apnea is characterized by apnea (Latin for “without breath”) episodes during sleep.
 The sufferer’s breathing may stop for 10 seconds or longer, at rates ranging from 5 to 50 times an hour.